hoatnnguyen/OptumDoc/docs/setting.md

 export AIRFLOW__DATABASE__SQL_ALCHEMY_CONN=my_conn_string
 ```
 ## Overwrite airflow.cfg
 The airflow.cfg comes from the default installation and stays unchanged.
-We can create a new configuration and create new environment variables in it to overwrite airflow.cfg
+We can create a new configuration and create new environment variables in it to overwrite **airflow.cfg**

-1. Create a new configuration file in the same directory as airflow.cfg
+1. Create a new configuration file in the same directory as **airflow.cfg**

     ```
     $ touch afmui_airflow.cfg
     ```
-2. Open and update airflow setup sh file (airtdp_env_setup.sh)
+2. Open and update airflow setup sh file (**airtdp_env_setup.sh**)
     ```
     $ vim airtdp_env_setup.sh
     ```
-    Update source file in AIRFLOW CONFIGURATION section to afmui_airflow.cfg:
+    Update source file in AIRFLOW CONFIGURATION section to **afmui_airflow.cfg**:
     From
     ![Screenshot](img/setting1.png)
     To:
     ![Screenshot](img/setting2.png)

-3. Add environment variables in afmui_airflow.cfg configuration file
+3. Add environment variables in **afmui_airflow.cfg** configuration file
     ![Screenshot](img/setting3.png)